alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/overview.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You may need permission to temporarily move or export goods outside the UK, eg sales samples for a trade show
+You may need permission to temporarily move or export goods outside the UK, eg if you take sales samples to a trade show.

 ##Move goods around the EU